There are at least three common questions that arise when people study the parable of the Wheat and the Weeds in Matthew 13.

-The first question, which I have devoted most of the time addressing, is can we identify the wheat and weeds?
-I argued that the parable is not a picture of the mixed institutional church containing both professors (weeds) and possessors (wheat).
+The first question is whether we are able to identify the wheat and weeds.
+I argue in a forthcoming book that responds to posttribulationism that the parable is not a picture of the mixed institutional church containing both professors (weeds) and possessors (wheat).
 This is a very common, but mistaken, interpretation.
 Instead, I argue that Jesus intended to teach that the weeds represent the wicked world at large and the wheat represent the righteous.

 A second common question is what does the harvest represent: the rapture? the sheep-goats judgment?
 Or some other harvest?
-I’ll let you purchase the book to find out my conclusion!
+Again, I will reserve my conclusion for the book.

-A third common issue that arises, especially in the context of the rapture question, is did Jesus intend to teach a sequence of events?
+A third common issue that arises, especially in the context of the rapture question is, “Did Jesus intend to teach a sequence of events?”
 That is, rapture then judgment or judgment then rapture?
-Many posttribulationists frequently appeal to this parable for support for their position understanding it as the church will first go through the day of the Lord’s judgment on earth (albeit protected) and then be raptured afterwards.
+Many posttribulationists frequently appeal to this parable for support for their position understanding it that the church will first go through the day of the Lord’s judgment on earth (albeit protected) and then be raptured afterwards.
 It is this third question that I want to address.
-I will post an excerpt from my appendix here:
+I will post an excerpt from the forthcoming book responding to posttribulationism:

 [i] Klyne R. Snodgras, Stories with Intent: A Comprehensive Guide to the Parables of Jesus (Grand Rapids: Eerdmans, 2008), 202.